Live From EuropeSaturday, July 4

 Miliardový úver na obranu aj milióny pre Šurany: Vláda má rokovať o kľúčových investíciách a akčných plánoch Stredajšie rokovanie vládneho kabinetu prinesie sériu rozhodnutí pre hospodárstvo, obranu a zdravotníctvo.
 Ministerstvo financií SR predkladá návrh na uzavretie Rámcovej úverovej zmluvy s Európskou komisiou, vďaka ktorej môže Slovensko získať z obranného nástroja SAFE pôžičku až do výšky 2,317 miliardy eur.

-aktuality.sk · about 4 hours ago
+aktuality.sk · 17 days ago

 Live From Europe